Site icon Our Breathing Planet

 The mesmerizing Amazon River formed in a portion of the globe that practically embodies the concept of natural beauty and wonder.
 The exact location of this feature therefore likely won’t surprise those few of you who don’t yet know it.
 It lies in a region of South America.

 The uplift of the Andes began around 65 million years ago as a result of the collision between the South American Plate and the Nazca Plate.
-This uplift created a topographical gradient, with the Andes acting as a barrier to moist air coming from the Atlantic Ocean.
+This monumental uplift created a topographical gradient, with the Andes acting as a barrier to moist air coming up from the Atlantic Ocean.

 The Amazon River supports and nourishes the surrounding Amazon Basin.
 That itself serves as home to an estimated 10% of the known species on earth!
 This includes countless species of mammals, birds, reptiles, amphibians, and insects, as well as a vast array of plant life.

-The flow itself supports a rich aquatic ecosystem.
+The mighty flow itself supports a rich aquatic ecosystem.
 It’s home to thousands of species of fish, including iconic species like piranhas, electric eels, and various types of catfish.
 The river also supports populations of river dolphins, including the Amazon river dolphin, or boto.

 Features Sharing Its Region